 Are we, the people, satisfied with fantasising for hypothetical bits after the presumed benefits are shared by the ayatollahs and the stockholders of large multinationals, if and only if the JCPOA fulfils its minimum promises in 3, 6, 12 months?
 Or do we seek welfare and safety for all in longer terms?

 Are we comfortable in being pathetic poltroons, grateful for bits coming our way?
-Or are we civilised enough to take advantage of a united nation and combat the violence, greed and the hunger for the mullah’s power?
+Or are we civilised enough to take advantage of a united nation and combat the violence, greed, and the power thirsty Mullahs Imams?

 The decision is ours.
 We can decide to keep and obey the ayatollahs, as we do today and be the silent witnesses of the savagery in the region.
 Or we can decide to get rid of them, of the Velayat-e Faqih and of the whole lot of Islamists.